-While most cat owners get their cat groomed to keep their cat looking their best, many overlook just how important proper grooming is.
-Grooming is an integral part of your cat’s health and well-being and even a short-coated cat can suffer from a lack of grooming.
+While most owners get their cats groomed to keep them looking their best, many overlook just how important proper grooming is.
+Grooming is an integral part of your cat’s health and well-being, and even a short-coated cat can suffer from a lack of grooming.

 The amount of grooming your cat will need will depend on their coat type, but adequate grooming is important for all cats.
 Whether you take your feline to the groomer or tackle the task yourself, keep in mind why grooming is so important.

 #1 – Prevent Fleas & Ticks